foxriver76/ioBroker.denon/README.md

 ```

 ## Setup
+Additional to the adapter installation you have to make sure that your AVR is correctly configured.

+### ioBroker
 1. Open your ioBroker interface in a browser (eg: 192.168.1.33:8081)
 2. Navigate to Tab "Adapters"
 3. Click on the three points and then on the "+" symbol of the DENON AVR adapter